MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CampaignPageGraphs.md

   Moving average is calculated by averaging the performance metrics across the previous four days.
 All days are the same day of the week.
 For example, if you are looking at the number of clicks on a Wednesday, the moving average will be calculated by taking the average number of clicks for the four previous Wednesdays.
 Moving average can be used as a baseline because it smooths out random fluctuations.
 It answers the question: How did my campaign do on this day compared with a typical day?
 Note that moving average is only available for a time range up to 30 days.

 > [!NOTE]
-> If your accounts are in different currencies, you won’t see overall totals for performance metrics and budget data that provide financial information (for example, average CPC, spend, IO budget).
+> If your accounts are in different currencies, you wonâ€™t see overall totals for performance metrics and budget data that provide financial information (for example, average CPC, spend, IO budget).
 If you do not see your performance metrics and budget data on the Accounts Summary page, please filter to one currency at a time.